lovoo/goka/README.md

 * **Processor** is a set of callback functions that consume and perform state transformations upon delivery of these emitted messages. *Processor groups* are formed of one or more instances of a processor.
 Goka distributes the partitions of the input topics across all processor instances in a processor group.
 This enables effortless scaling and fault-tolerance.
 If a processor instance fails, its partitions and state are reassigned to the remaining healthy members of the processor group.
 Processors can also emit further messages into Kafka.

-* **Group tables** are partitioned key-value tables stored in Kafka that belong to a single processor group.
+* **Group table** is the state of a processor group.
+It is a partitioned key-value table stored in Kafka that belongs to a single processor group.
 If a processor instance fails, the remaining instances will take over the group table partitions of the failed instance recovering them from Kafka.

-* **Views** are local caches of a processor group's complete group table.
+* **Views** are local caches of a complete group table.
 Views provide read-only access to the group tables and can be used to provide external services for example through a gRPC interface.

 ## Get Started